-Cut your desirable shapes out from a sheet of aluminium foil.
+Cut your desirable shapes out from a sheet of aluminum foil.

-Take a sheet of baking paper and place aluminium foil on the top (the rest of the aluminium sheet and cuts in holes of it).
+Take a sheet of baking paper and place aluminum foil on the top (the rest of the aluminum sheet and cuts in holes of it).

 Create an avantgarde nest over each shape.
 Meaning: cross and zigzag all directions.
 Continue with all of them.

-Next, gently remove the rest of aluminium sheet and keep the shapes on a baking paper.
+Next, gently remove the rest of aluminum sheet and keep the shapes on a baking paper.

 Dry them out in a cold place.
-Then, remove from the aluminium paper.
+Then, remove from the aluminum paper.
 Done.

 No limits to imagination, this is the fun part right.